Cyace84/tip4/src/pages/usageAndDeployment/deployingCollection.md

 <span :class="EIPdis"  >

-The code sample below is utilized to deploy the base collection contract using `everscale-inpage-provider` tool.
+The code sample below is utilized to deploy the `CollectionWithRoyalty` contract using `everscale-inpage-provider` tool.

 </span>